JustineEvansUM/341-work/Week-02-Assignment/readme.md

 Name: Justine Evans, Section 51

-Date: February 16, 2017
+Date: February 07, 2017

+Due: February 13, 2017

-# The First MART341 Assignment
+# The Second MART341 Assignment
-This was the first assignment for MART 341 students, looking at Git, GitHub, GUI applications, Bash, etc.
+This was the first readme.md assignment for MART 341 students, looking at Git, GitHub, GUI applications, Bash, etc.

 ## 1. Summarize the work of this homework cycle: